-^{}CO2 emissions per unit production are the amount of emissions per kiloliter produced; the rate of reduction is shown as a comparison to the previous year
+\CO2 emissions per unit production are the amount of emissions per kiloliter produced; the reduction rate is shown as a comparison to the previous year

-^{}Emission factors for GHG calculation are as follows:
+\Emission factors for GHG calculation are as follows:

-^{}Of which, CO2 emissions from the Suntory Beverage & Food Group are 462 thousand tons★ (Scope 1: 241 thousand tons★ Scope 2: 221 thousand tons★).
+\Of which, CO2 emissions from the Suntory Beverage & Food Group are 500 thousand tons★ (Scope 1: 240 thousand tons★ Scope 2: 261 thousand tons★).

-^{}The change in the amount of emissions from the base year 2015 was a 0.8% increase.
+\The change in the amount of emissions from the base year 2015 was a 6.4% increase.

-^{}The total may not match the sum of each figure due to rounding.
+\The total may not match the sum of each figure due to rounding.